Azure/azureml-assets/assets/models/system/runwayml_stable_diffusion_inpainting/description.md

 > - "inpainted_image1" and "inpainted_image2" strings are base64 format.
 > - If "nsfw_content_detected" is True then generated image will be totally black.

-## Model inference: visualization for the prompt - "a small flower vase featuring a blend of yellow and orange"
+#### Visualization for the prompt - "a small flower vase featuring a blend of yellow and orange"

 <img src="https://automlcesdkdataresources.blob.core.windows.net/finetuning-image-models/images/Model_Result_Visualizations(Do_not_delete)/output_gridviz_runwayml_stable_diffusion_inpainting.png" alt="runwayml_stable_diffusion_inpainting input image mask image and output visualization">